 Aside from customizable templates and image hosting, analytics underline Constant Contact's service.
 This makes it easier to measure the effective ROI from campaigns, with the goal of improving conversion rates via different approaches.

 There are two main plans available, Core and Plus, with the lower tier offering most basic features mentioned here for a nominal monthly price.
-A Plus account adds features such as split testing, dynamic content, and the ability to offer mobile-responsive coupons.
+Unfortunately, the lower tier’s base price only includes up to 500 contacts so be prepared to spend more, but we do like the social media integrations with the likes of Facebook and Twitter.
+A Plus account costs significantly more, but adds features such as split testing, dynamic content, and the ability to offer mobile-responsive coupons.

 Read our full Constant Contact review.